How Health Insurance Works

 What is health insurance?

 Health insurance is a contract between you and an insurance company that agrees to pay part of your medical costs if you get hurt or sick.
-In return, you make monthly payments to the insurer and help cover the cost of your care.
+In return, you make monthly payments to the insurer and help cover part of the cost of your care.

 Don’t people go without health insurance?

-Before the health care law took effect, there were more than 50 million people in America without health insurance.
+Before the health care law took effect, there were more than 50 million people in the United States without health insurance.
 Some of them chose to go without coverage, while others were denied coverage or couldn’t afford it.
 All of them faced the risk of needing medical care and not being able to get it.
 If you don’t have health insurance, you pay the full price of health care out of your own pocket.
 Just one night in a hospital can cost thousands of dollars.
 And treatment for a disease like cancer can cost hundreds of thousands of dollars.

 A breakdown of the costs of health insurance